 If no relatives are found, the estate typically goes to the state or local government.
 Intestacy also poses a heavy tax burden on estate assets.
 When made aware of the consequences of intestacy, most people prefer to leave instructions rather than subject their survivors and property to government-mandated division.

 Even if you're not too concerned about what happens to your remains or your belongings after you die, keep in mind that your surviving family members will have to make these arrangements in your absence.
 Without a will, the process can be expensive and unnecessarily tedious.
 It makes sense to write a will while you're relatively healthy and of sound mind.
-Get started today by having an estate planning lawyer review your legal needs at no cost.
+Get started today by contacting an estate planning lawyer near you.